chsidev/chsidev/README.md

 # 👋 Hi, I'm Chanthai

 I'm a **Senior Software Developer** with a passion for building intelligent systems, scalable applications, and secure decentralized solutions.
-I specialize in **Python AI**, **Full-Stack Development**, and **Blockchain Engineering**—combining technical excellence with real-world impact.
+I specialize in **Python AI**, **Full-Stack Development**, and **Blockchain Engineering**, combining technical excellence with real-world impact.

 ---